JackSzwergold/Cheat-Sheets/content/git/initing_a_repo_and_pushing_to_origin.md

     nano .gitignore

-For example, on Mac OS X we have no need to commit `.DS_Store` files so add `.DS_Store` to that file like this:
+For example, on macOS we have no need to commit `.DS_Store` files so add `.DS_Store` to that file like this:

 	.DS_Store